Package 'mwana'

 Description

-Define if a given observation in the data set is wasted or not, and its respective form of wasting (global, severe or moderate) on the basis of z-scores of weight-for-height (WFHZ), muac-for-age (MFAZ), raw MUAC values and combined case-definition.
+Determine if a given observation in the data set is wasted or not, and its respective form of wasting (global, severe or moderate) on the basis of z-scores of weight-for-height (WFHZ), muac-for-age (MFAZ), raw MUAC values and combined case-definition.

 Usage